 So God told Elijah to go into the wilderness to hide from Ahab.
-Elijah went into the wilderness, to a certain stream where God directed him.
+Elijah went into the wilderness to a certain stream where God directed him.
 Every morning and every evening, birds would bring Elijah bread and meat.
 During this time, Ahab and his army looked for Elijah, but they could not find him.

-There was no rain, so after some time the stream dried up.
+Because there was no rain, after some time the stream dried up.
 So Elijah went to another country close by.
-There was a poor widow in that country.
-She had a son.
+In that country lived a poor widow and her son.
 They had almost run out of food because there was no harvest.
-But still, the woman took care of Elijah, so God provided for her and her son, so that her jar of flour and her bottle of oil never became empty.
+But still, as the woman took care of Elijah, God provided for her and her son.
+Her jar of flour and her bottle of oil never became empty.
 They had food during the whole famine.
-Elijah stayed there for several years.
+Elijah stayed there for about three years.